 Appendix

 The following list updates John G. Peters’s checklist (2013) of previously unknown Conrad letters and notes that have come to light and been published in The Conradian since the appearance of Volume 9 of the Collected Edition (2007), adding 30 items to the 48 listed by Peters.
-These are organized chronologically, with the names of the correspondents listed first
+These are organized chronologically, with the names of the correspondents listed first.

 1894